+2.1.
 Student Effort

-Based on accepted sector norms, 1 credit requires on average 10 hours of notional learning hours for a typical student (so, 10-credits ≈ 100 hours; 20-credits ≈ 200 hours and so on).
+• Based on accepted sector norms, 1 credit requires on average 10 hours of notional learning hours for a typical student (so, 10-credits ≈ 100 hours; 20-credits ≈ 200 hours and so on).
 Notional learning hours include contact hours, independent study, formative and summative assessment.
 How best to apply notional hours of learning to a range of learning experiences will differ according to types of delivery, learning outcomes and student cohorts but is an important consideration when developing modules and programmes.

-When applying notional hours to an apprenticeship, off-the-job hours calculations should only be based on what is considered to be 'new learning', in accordance with the ESFA funding rules.
+When applying notional hours to an apprenticeship, off-the-job hours calculations should only be based on what is considered to be 'new learning', in accordance with the Education and Skills Funding Agency (ESFA) funding rules.
 This means that off-the-job hours should not include activities such as examinations and other on-programme assessments linked to a qualification, or any training required for the programme but not specifically the Apprenticeship Standard.
 Off-the-job hours calculations for apprentices are therefore likely to be lower than the notional learning hours for a typical (non-apprentice) student.
 Each academic School or Department should consider tailoring calculations to their programme when confirming agreed planned off-the-job hours per module.

+2.2.
 Learning Outcomes

-• It is suggested that 4-5 learning outcomes for a 20-credit module and 2-3 learning outcomes for a 10credit module would be reasonable.
+• It is recommended that 4-5 learning outcomes for a 20-credit module and 2-3 learning outcomes for a 10-credit module would be reasonable.
 All learning outcomes must be summatively assessed.

+2.3.
 Number of Assessments

-- It is suggested that there are no more than 2-3 pieces of summative assessment for a 20-credit module and no more than 2 pieces of summative assessment for a 10-credit module. - All modules should offer formative assessment opportunities.
-It might sometimes be appropriate for a module to have a single piece of in-course assessment and in this case it is strongly recommended that it is meaningfully divided into stages with opportunities for feedback and development/scaffolded support built in. - For some subjects, several short assessments (for example, 1-2% each) may be used cumulatively to make up 10-20% of a module mark.
+- It is recommended that there are no more than 2-3 pieces of summative assessment for a 20-credit module and no more than 2 pieces of summative assessment for a 10-credit module. - All modules should offer formative assessment opportunities.
+It might sometimes be appropriate for a module to have a single piece of in-course assessment and in this case it is strongly recommended that it is meaningfully divided into stages with built-in opportunities for feedback and development/scaffolded support. - For some subjects, several short assessments (for example, 1-2% each) may be used cumulatively to make up 10-20% of a module mark.
 This might include weekly quizzes, tutorial sheets or assessed participation.
 Appropriate moderation would still be expected as outlined in the Code of Practice on External Examining.
+Where multiple markers grade student work the University's Guidance for Staff on Moderation should be consulted to ensure consistency and fairness.

+2.4.
 Assessment Design